-When someone says that electrolytes influence hormonal health, what do they really mean?
+When someone says that "electrolytes balance hormones," what do they really mean?
 That's about as vague and nondescript as saying plants breathe air.

 They could mean lots of things.
 They could mean that low sodium levels increase cortisol, your primary stress hormone.
 Or they might be talking about the somewhat controversial link between sodium and thyroid hormones.

-If you search the internet, you won’t find any popular articles on electrolytes and hormones—so the widespread confusion isn’t surprising.
-Sure, there’s scientific research.
-But there’s nothing summing it all up, and even less in a concise and easy-to-digest manner.
+If you search the internet, you won’t find many popular articles on electrolytes and hormones—so the widespread confusion isn’t surprising.
+Sure, there’s lots of scientific research.
+But there’s little summing it all up, and even less in a concise and easy-to-digest manner.

 The Hormonal Dangers of Low Sodium